 The information produced or confirmed by the Borrower being or being alleged to be misleading and/or deceptive in any respect;

-Any enquiry, investigation, subpoena (or similar order or litigation with respect to the Borrower) or with respect to the transactions contemplated or financed under the Credit Agreement, and other relevant documents;
+Any enquiry, investigation, subpoena (or similar order or litigation with respect to the Borrower) or with respect to the transactions contemplated or financed under the Loan Agreement, and other relevant documents;

-Funding, or making arrangements to fund the Loan in accordance with a drawdown notice submitted by the Borrower not being made due to the execution of any provision of the Credit Agreement;
+Funding, or making arrangements to fund the Loan in accordance with a drawdown notice submitted by the Borrower not being made due to the execution of any provision of the Loan Agreement;

-The Borrower’s Dues under the Credit Agreement (or any part thereof) not being prepaid in accordance with a notice of prepayment given by the Borrower;
+The Borrower’s Dues under the Loan Agreement (or any part thereof) not being prepaid in accordance with a notice of prepayment given by the Borrower;

-The negotiation, preparation, printing, execution of the Credit Agreement, and other relevant documents.
+The negotiation, preparation, printing, execution of the Loan Agreement, and other relevant documents.

 Disclosure of Information

-The Borrower hereby expressly permits the Lender to transfer and disclose to (i) the State Bank of Vietnam or such other authority; (ii) any party/person proposing or considering to tender any payment towards or purchase the indebtedness under the Loan; (iii) the security party; (iv) its auditors, lawyers or any other debt collection agents; (v) credit reporting agencies, nominees, trustee, custodians, securities depositories or registrars; (vi) insurance companies, agents, contractors or third party service providers who are involved in the provision of products and services to or by the Lender, the LGC and the MCC and the holding company, head office, other branches, subsidiaries, related companies of the Lender, the LGC and the MCC (whether within or outside Vietnam); or (vii) for provision of or cross selling of products and services, any information relating to the Borrower’s affairs or account in respect of the Loan, the Credit Agreement, and at any time and to such extent as the Lender may at its absolute discretion deem expedient or necessary.
-The Borrower hereby agrees that the aforesaid information may be used, encrypted, transmitted and stored by the Lender and its holding company, head office, other branches, subsidiaries, related companies (whether within or outside Vietnam) and/or may be exchanged to or with all such persons as the Lender considers necessary to the extent as permitted by law.
+The Borrower hereby expressly permits the Lender to transfer and disclose to (i) any Banks in Myanmar or such other authorities; (ii) any party/person proposing or considering to tender any payment towards or purchase the indebtedness under the Loan; (iii) the security party; (iv) its auditors, lawyers or any other debt collection agents; (v) Loan reporting agencies, nominees, trustee, custodians, securities depositories or registrars; (vi) insurance companies, agents, contractors or third party service providers who are involved in the provision of products and services to or by the Lender, the LGC and the MCC and the holding company, head office, other branches, subsidiaries, related companies of the Lender, the LGC and the MCC (whether within or outside Myanmar); or (vii) for provision of or cross selling of products and services, any information relating to the Borrower’s affairs or account in respect of the Loan, the Loan Agreement, and at any time and to such extent as the Lender may at its absolute discretion deem expedient or necessary.
+The Borrower hereby agrees that the aforesaid information may be used, encrypted, transmitted and stored by the Lender and its holding company, head office, other branches, subsidiaries, related companies (whether within or outside Myanmar) and/or may be exchanged to or with all such persons as the Lender considers necessary to the extent as permitted by law.
 The aforesaid actions are without liability to the Borrower.
 The Borrower expressly consents to such actions and declares that no further consent from the Borrower is necessary or required in relation thereto.

 Set-off

-The Lender at its discretion shall set-off or deduct any amount from any account of the Borrower held at the Lender against any obligation due from the Borrower under the Credit Agreement, and other related documents, regardless of the place of payment, booking branch or currency of either obligation.
+The Lender at its discretion shall set-off or deduct any amount from any account of the Borrower held at the Lender against any obligation due from the Borrower under the Loan Agreement, and other related documents, regardless of the place of payment, booking branch or currency of either obligation.
 Any set-off of fixed deposit by the Lender shall be deemed as pre-mature withdrawal by the Borrower.
 If the currency of obligation is different from the currencies of accounts, the Lender may convert the currencies of the account into the currency of the obligation by reference to the market rate of exchange in its usual course of business.

 Review